rayeeta/publiq_project/README.md

-# Junior Cloud Engineer Home Assignment
+# Junior-Intermidiate Cloud Engineer Home Assignment

 This repository contains Terraform code to provision a simple web application infrastructure in AWS with support for two environments (dev and prod).